fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 In the example above, we also see that the variable's data type can change during execution.
 At the start, _y_ stores an integer; at the end, it stores a string.

-It is also possible to define variables in JavaScript using the keyword [var](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var). var was, for a long time, the only way to define variables. const and let were only recently added in version ES6.
+It is also possible to define variables in JavaScript using the keyword [var](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var).
+For a long time, var was the only way to define variables.
+The keywords const and let were introduced in 2015 with the release of ES6.
 In specific situations, var works in a different way compared to variable definitions in most languages - see [JavaScript Variables - Should You Use let, var or const? on Medium](https://medium.com/craft-academy/javascript-variables-should-you-use-let-var-or-const-394f7645c88f) or [Keyword: var vs. let on JS Tips](http://www.jstips.co/en/javascript/keyword-var-vs-let/) for more information.
 During this course the use of var is ill-advised and you should stick with using const and let!
 You can find more on this topic on YouTube - e.g. [var, let and const - ES6 JavaScript Features](https://youtu.be/sjyJBL5fkp8)

 ### Arrays